danipragustia/0x4/hire.md

 ## How about price?

-Price depends how much I spend time per day, there no contract limit for services.
-Price also negotiable.
+Price depends how much I spend time per day, Price also negotiable.

 ## Info